Physiology looks at the bigger biological picture, opening up many careers in science and healthcare, but there are other routes you can take too

 Search for placements and find out more about work experience and internships.

 The major scientific employers of physiology graduates are:

 The armed forces also employ clinical physiologists.
 Opportunities are also available with scientific publishers, in secondary schools or colleges as a science teacher, or with scientific sales and marketing companies.

 Non-scientific employers include:

-Studying physiology enables you to develop skills in planning, conducting/evaluating experiments, and researching and interpreting scientific literature.
+Studying physiology helps you develop skills in planning, conducting/evaluating experiments, and researching and interpreting scientific literature.
 You also develop the ability to communicate science to both peers and non-scientists.

-In addition, you gain a wide range of skills highly sought by employers, including:
+You also gain a wide range of skills sought by both scientific and non-scientific employers, including:

-Some graduates choose to undertake a second undergraduate degree, such as medicine or veterinary medicine.
-There are graduate fast-track medical courses available at some UK universities.
+Some graduates choose to undertake a second undergraduate degree, such as medicine or dentistry.
+There are graduate fast-track courses available at some UK universities.

 Others continue their interest in physiology through a postgraduate qualification such as an MSc, MRes or PhD.
 In academia, a PhD is generally required to obtain a lectureship.
 In industry, some large employers, such as major pharmaceutical companies, may sponsor a relevant part-time Masters or PhD.

 Some graduates move away from pure physiology through an MSc or diploma in related subjects such as forensic science or toxicology, while others change direction studying something different, e.g. law or computing.